LMU will play its annual Crimson-Navy Series this week.

 Photos by Julie Megill

 Florer was put in charge of developing a handful of LMU relievers and overseeing the bullpen in 2016, including converting left-hander Kyle Dozier from an outfielder to a two-way player out of the bullpen.
-Dozier finished the year with a 0.84 ERA over 10 appearances and 10.2 innings of work.
+Dozier finished the year with a 0.84 ERA over his 10 appearances.
 Florer also aided the emergence of freshman Codie Paiva, who did not start the year on the travel roster, but eventually settled in as one of the stronger options for LMU.
 Paiva made 11 total appearances in 2016, starting one game, and finishing with a 2.86 ERA over 22 innings of work.

 Following the 2016 season, Florer saw a pair of his pitchers sign professional contracts, as junior J.D.
 Busfield was selected in the 7th round of the draft by the Tampa Bay Rays.
 Michael Silva, who Florer helped develop in the bullpen over Silva's final two years, ultimately signed a professional contract with the Kansas City Royals.